franzenzenhofer/box2d-jquery/README.md

     'x-velocity': 10, /* everything falls right, default 0 */
-    'debug': false, /* fancy debug modus using canvas, default false */ 'static': false, /* true ... it stays | false ... it moves, default false */ 'density': 1.2 ,/* thik weight (relational to its size) between 0 and n, default 1.5 */ 'restitution': 0.4,/* think: bounciness, from 0 to 1, default 0.4 */
+    'debug': false, /* fancy debug modus using canvas, default false */ 'static': false, /* true ... it stays | false ... it moves, default false */ 'density': 1.2 ,/* think weight (relational to its size) between 0 and n, default 1.5 */ 'restitution': 0.4,/* think: bounciness, from 0 to 1, default 0.4 */
     'friction': 0.3, /* think: slideiness, from 0 to 1, default 0.3 */
     'shape': 'box' /* default "box", but could also be a "circle", it it's not a "circle", it's a "box"*/